Boris Herrmann

-Boris Herrmann (born 26 May 1981) is a German yachtsman.
+Boris Herrmann (born 28 May 1981) is a German yachtsman and author competing mostly in offshore races in the IMOCA 60 class.

+He placed fifth in the 2020/21 Vendée Globe and third in the 2023 The Ocean Race.
+With the experiences of these races he wrote two books.
+He is currently preparing his campaign for the 2024/25 Vendée Globe with the Malizia-Seaexplorer, the first boat developed under his own management.

+Together with Pierre Casiraghi he founded the sailing team Team Malizia to support his IMOCA 60 campaign.
+The team belongs to the most professional and financially more competitive teams in the IMOCA 60 class.

+Early life

+Boris Herrmann was born on 28 May 1981 in Oldenburg, Lower Saxony where he grew up in a household enthusiastic towards sailing.

+He finished school at the Neues Gymnasium Oldenburg.
+Next to his activities in sport he studied economics in Bremen with a specialisation in sustainable management.

 Sailing career

+Start in Mini and 505 dinghy classes (2001-2007)

-In 2001 Boris Herrmann was the youngest (and only German) participant in the Mini Transat race, a single-handed yacht race across the Atlantic.
+In 2001 Boris Herrmann was the youngest (and the only German) participant in the Mini Transat race, a single-handed yacht race across the Atlantic.
 He came to finish eleventh which earned him his first larger appearance in the yachting press.

+From 1999 onwards he competed in the 505 dinghy class.
 In 2006 Herrmann finished second in the European Championship as well as in the German Championship in the 505 class.
 He also competed in the 505 World Championships finishing 17th in 2005, 7th in 2006 and 9th in 2007 in highly competitive 100+ boat fleets.
-In spring 2008 Herrmann sailed his Class 40 yacht “Beluga Racer” to a second in the Artemis Transat, the oldest transatlantic regatta for single-handed yachts.